 The example fails to mention whether the product was delivered on-time, on-budget and on-spec.
 Do those questions even matter?
 Even without that information, we can conclude the project was an abject failure.

-This illustrates the fourth dimension of project success.
+This illustrates the third dimension of project success.
 A project must realize the benefits outlined in the business case, or else it has failed.

 We can take that even a step further.
 If the cow insemination product had made $20 million, then even if it had gone 50% over-budget and hit the market a full quarter late, it still would have had a massive return on investment.
 The project would have gone down as a success even if it missed the mark by almost every measure from a project management perspective.